soulwing/cas-extension/README.md

 By convention, a profile named *default* is used for application deployments that don't specify a particular configuration profile.
-See [Application Deployment] below to learn how an application can specify a CAS configuration profile.
+See [Application Deployment] (#application-deployment) to learn how an application can specify a CAS configuration profile.

 The following CLI command creates the default configuration profile using the CAS 2 protocol with a CAS server named cas.example.org.